fretinator/FlashCards2/README.md

   Hardware needed:
     SD Card - I'm using external with SPI.
-      You could also use Teensy with
+      You could also use Teensy with internal card.
     Grove 2x16 LCD RGB Backlight.
       You could moidfy for other screens.
     2 Buttons for correct and incorrect response.